 They’re mostly known for their amazing beans, but did you know they do one of the best grilled cheeses in the city?
 It’s all about the avocado added to it!
 Food aside, Agro is a beautiful East Van oasis, with a solid coffee program, some of the nicest staff in the business and an owner that’ll give you the shirt off his back if you ask him.
 Seriously though, don’t ask him, that would be awkward to his staff.

 Pallet took the top spot in the 2018 best roasters polls, so you won’t be surprised to hear that their coffee game is incredible.
 Their Kayon Mountain roast was probably my coffee of the year.
-However, that’s only one of dozens of types of great coffee they’ve released in 2018.
+However, that’s only one of the dozens of types of great coffee they’ve released in 2018.
 Their four venues have a comfortable community feel to them, with great food and atmosphere.
 Their staff are always having fun behind the bar and that enthusiasm is infectious.
+Update October 2019: Pallet now has a new location open downtown an is about to open their new HQ.

 That’s a wrap!